coda/packs-sdk/docs/guides/basics/data-types.md

 ### Objects

 Structured data can be returned as [JavaScript objects][mdn_object] using the [`Object`][Object] value type.
-These objects must conform to an existing schema, as specified in the `schema` property.
+These objects must conform to an defined schema, as specified in the `schema` property.
 See the [Schemas guide][schemas] for more information about defining and using schemas.

 ```ts
 const MySchema = coda.makeObjectSchema({